Welcome to Black Country Mental Health

 Support line

-Our support line is open Mon to Fri 9am–11pm and Sat to Sun 10am–11pm.
-We may be busy with other calls but please leave a message and we will be in touch
+Our support line is open Mon to Fri 9am–5pm and Sat to Sun 9am–5pm.
+You can leave a message at any time and we will be in touch as soon as possible.

 Become a member